 You may be in a much better financial situation now than when you bought your car.
 You may have a better job or more financial security.
 You may have paid off credit card or other debt.
 Less debt frees up how much you can pay per month.
 Paying more over a shorter-term loan, when combined with the lower interest rates that often come with a loan refinance, can save you a lot of money over the long haul.

 On the other hand, if money is tight, think about refinancing into a longer-term loan.
 While you might end up paying more in interest, you can reduce your monthly payments and free up money you need right now.

 You’re ready to buy out your car lease

-If your car lease is nearing the end and you want to keep your car, it could make sense to finance the vehicle at a lower rate.
-Check your vehicle contract to see the residual value.
-If your car’s value is less than today’s appraised price, you may benefit from the refinance.
+If your car lease is nearing its end and you want to keep the car, it could make sense to finance the vehicle at a lower rate.
+Check your vehicle contract to determine the residual value or buy-out amount.
+If it is less than the car’s current value, you may benefit from a refinance.

 Whatever the particulars of your situation, consider all the factors at play.
 Use a car refinancing calculator to see what you might save.
 Also, don’t forget to look for other ways to save by checking for lower auto insurance rates.